LAST UPDATED JUNE 2021

 Personal Trainer Salary:

 Which Gyms Pay the Most?
+How Much do Private and Online Trainers Make?

 If the most common question I get asked about personal training is what certification to get, the second most common question has to be “how much can I make as a personal trainer?”